 This is my story as a Path of Exile newcomer.
 I came in with an open mind and I ended up with a discombobulated brain within the first few seconds.
-I ended up sharing this experience to the Path of Exile community on Reddit, and they had an overwhelmingly positive response.
+I shared this experience with the Path of Exile community on Reddit, and they had an overwhelmingly positive response.
 If you’re new to the game — probably a former Diablo player — you might be able to relate to it as well.

 Your First Build Will Absolutely Suck

 My wife wanted me to pick a Ranger, and so I did.
-I half expected only a few points I needed to allocate and some bread-and-butter skills to make things work.
+I half expected only a few points for allocation and some bread-and-butter skills to make things work.
 But, when I opened that skill tree, I didn’t even know where to start.
-Eventually, I started dumping points into Dexterity, Attack Speed, and Criticals, thinking that those stats were the best ways to improve my DPS.
+Eventually, I started dumping points into Dexterity, Attack Speed, and Critical Hit, thinking that those stats were the best ways to improve my DPS.
 Little did I know that Path of Exile is more about having a focus on Health and Resistances.

 I then found out that respecing my passives wouldn’t be that easy.
-I’d need to complete sidequests for tomes or be lucky enough to find an Orb of Regret just to reset a point.
+I needed to complete sidequests for tomes or be lucky enough to find an Orb of Regret just to reset a point.
 It’s a far cry from other ARPGs where you could respec your points every now and then.
-Even Diablo II eventually allowed for that feature, albeit limited to a few times, eventually.
-If you came from Diablo III, then there isn’t even a “respec” mindset to think of since you can switch skills as often as you’d like.
+Even Diablo II eventually allowed that feature, albeit limited to a few times.
+If you came from Diablo III, then there isn’t even a “limited respec” feature since you can switch skills as often as you’d like.

 So yes, at around Level 25 in Path of Exile, I knew I had to look for some viable builds.
-I finally found one from a user named Angry_Roleplayer which focuses on Toxic Rain and Herald of Agony — two skills I used fairly often — and the Pathfinder Ascendancy class.
+I finally found one from a user named Angry_Roleplayer, one that focuses on Toxic Rain and Herald of Agony — two skills I used fairly often — and the Pathfinder Ascendancy class.

 The Mechanics And Content Will Surprise You

 Apart from having my jaw drop because of the massive skill tree, other features in Path of Exile also left me wide-eyed.
-For instance, the 10 Act campaign took me around 25 hours to complete as a newcomer.
+For instance, the 10-act campaign took me around 25 hours to complete as a newcomer.
 That already included researching the game’s mechanics, checking my build, and trading for some necessary items.
-All of these, however, are just part of an elaborate tutorial of sorts — the endgame is where it’s at.
+All of these, however, were just part of an elaborate tutorial of sorts — the endgame is where it’s at.

-Right now, you’ve got Delve, which has you enter the Azurite Mine and dungeon-crawl your way into its lowest depths.
+Right now, you’ve got Delve, which has you entering the Azurite Mine and dungeon-crawling your way into its lowest depths.
 You’ll need dynamite and various items just to make it through successive floors.
-You also have your Atlas of Worlds, another premier endgame content which you can access by maps.
+You also have your Atlas of Worlds, another endgame content that you can access via maps.
 These maps can be placed in devices that create a procedurally-generated dungeon for you to explore and get your loot.
 Think of it like Diablo‘s Greater Rift system.

 Your first 25-50 hours in Path of Exile will probably not even scratch the surface of what you can experience in the game.
-You’ve still got your Masters, which provide crafting benefits and hideout decorations.
-There’s also Divination Cards you can collect to exchange for unique items.
+You’ve still got your Masters who provide crafting benefits and hideout decorations.
+There’s also Divination Cards that you can collect to exchange for unique items.
 You have your Pantheon of gods that you need to defeat to empower additional buffs.
-And yes, you still have your Trials of Ascendancy to unlock Ascendancy class perk points.
+And yes, you still have your Trials of Ascendancy to unlock Ascendancy class perks.